-Video is extremely effective in this field: 93% of marketers say this type of content has increased their Return on Investment and led to more people buying their products, with a huge profitability.
-To take Peter Harsch Prosthetics for example, they added video to their existing Helping Haitian Angels fundraising campaigns after the Haiti Earthquake and ended up with a contract from a foreign government, multiple six figure donations and a huge increase in profits over the next 4 years after hiring video professionals.
+Video is extremely effective in this field: 93% of marketers say this type of content has increased their Return on Investment and led to more people buying their products, with huge profitability.
+To take Peter Harsch Prosthetics, for example, they added video to their existing Helping Haitian Angels fundraising campaigns after the Haiti Earthquake and ended up with a contract from a foreign government, multiple six-figure donations and a huge increase in profits over the next 4 years after hiring video professionals.

 © Helping Haitian Angels

-Not to mention video when it’s also accessible on the landing page of your website can give a full 80% conversion rate, meaning it not only gets attention, but gets results too.
-If you want your brand to get out there and recognised quickly, video is clearly the way to go.
+Not to mention video when it’s also accessible on the landing page of your website can give a full 80% conversion rate, meaning it not only gets attention but gets results too.
+If you want your brand to get out there and recognized quickly, video is clearly the way to go.